 Notably, lawyers for plaintiffs in other PAGA lawsuits against Uber have made known their objections to the proposed settlement in court filings.
 Those lawyers cite issues as to both the modest amount of the settlement and the impact of the settlement on their lawsuits against Uber.

 In the San Francisco case, Judge Edward Chen last rejected a $100 million proposed settlement.
-As noted in our August 18, 2016 blog post, Judge Chen rejected that settlement in large part because of his objections to the amount allocated to the PAGA claims.
+As noted in my August 18, 2016 blog post, Judge Chen rejected that settlement in large part because of his objections to the amount allocated to the PAGA claims.
 He mentioned that the State agency in charge of such claims had estimated the value of the PAGA claims at $1 billion.

-As we have noted in prior blog posts, Uber has received mixed results in legal challenges brought against it around the country, winning and losing some cases brought by individual drivers before administrative agencies and arbitrators.
+As I have noted in prior blog posts, Uber has received mixed results in legal challenges brought against it around the country, winning and losing some cases brought by individual drivers before administrative agencies and arbitrators.

 Analysis and Takeaways